nstack/stackhut/docs/getting_started/tutorial.rst

 -------------------

-Thanks for reading this tutorial - you can find more information on calling services in :ref:`using`.
+Thanks for reading this tutorial - you can find more information on calling services in :ref:`using_index`.

 This was a super simple example, but you can build anything you can in Python or Node: we've been using StackHut to create web-scrapers, image processing tools, video conversion APIs and more.
-Several of these are hosted publically at the `StackHut repository <https://stackhut.com/#/services>`_, and in :ref:`examples` we decribing how we built them.
+Several of these are hosted publically at the `StackHut repository <https://stackhut.com/#/services>`_.
+.. , and in :ref:`examples` we decribing how we built them.

 ..
 You can find all kinds of services, for instance, video encoding, compression, compilation, web scraping, and more,